plaintextaccounting/plaintextaccounting/src/Capital-gains-reporting.md

 % Capital gains reporting

 Do you feel confused about capital gains, FIFO and SpecId, and investment taxes ?
-Here is a quick intro, in the context of plain text accounting, as of 2025.
+Here is a quick intro, in the context of plain text accounting.
 This information is unvetted, just my current understanding; so do your own research / use professional advice when appropriate.
+Last updated: 2025-12-24

 If you have traditional investments or cryptocurrencies, you will typically incur